Poulakerolos/verilog-projects/README.md

 # verilog-projects
-Verilog HDL implementations of a synchronous FIFO, 4-bit ALU, and FSM designs.
-Developed during IEEE Digital Design Workshop.
+Implemented a 4-bit ALU, a 64-bit arithmetic shift register, and Mealy/Moore FSM sequence detectors in Verilog HDL as part of an IEEE Digital Design Workshop.
+Verified designs using Questa/ModelSim simulation.